Razican/Space-Settler-BigBang/README.md

 This software is licensed under the 3-clause BSD license.
 You may copy, modify and redistribute it provided that the conditions shown in the [LICENSE](LICENSE) file are met.

+## Documentation ##

+The documentation of this project is available in [GitHub pages](http://razican.github.io/Space-Settler-BigBang/).
+There you can find module by module documentation with some big explanations of how does the big bang work.

 ## References ##

 **Stellar classification**: